Shop by RoomBedroomBedding

 Organic Cotton Bedding

-Made with smooth, long-staple cotton, Savvy Rest’s GOTS certified organic get great ratings for softness and breathability.
-You can buy them as separates, or they also have an affordable organic bedding bundle deal that includes the sheets, as well as an organic waterproof mattress protector, and 2 natural latex pillows.
+Made with smooth, long-staple GOTS certified organic cotton, Savvy Rest sheets are soft, breathable, and highly rated for comfort.
+You can buy them as separates, or grab their affordable organic bedding bundle that includes the sheets plus an organic waterproof mattress protector and 2 natural latex pillows—great if you're building a complete non-toxic bed.

-Beyond organic, AIZOME’s cotton sheets are not just GOTS certified, but also plant-dyed— with herbs like madder root, sumac, and indigo— and they have undyed cotton options, too.
-The most non toxic sheets you can get!
-Naturally hypoallergenic, they’re ideal sensitive skin and eczema sufferers.
-They offer bedding sets, pillow cases, and duvet covers, and use a drawstring instead of elastic for the fitted sheets.
+AIZOME's cotton sheets are not just GOTS certified, but also plant-dyed with herbs like madder root, sumac, and indigo to create totally non-toxic colors.
+They also offer undyed cotton options for the most sensitive skin.
+Naturally hypoallergenic and ideal for sensitive skin and eczema sufferers.
+They offer bedding sets, pillowcases, and duvet covers, and use a drawstring instead of elastic for the fitted sheets (no synthetic elastics).

 Linen Bedding

-I’ve used and loved Magic Linen sheets and pillowcases for years.
-They’re special because they use a heavier weight of linen, at 190gsm (others listed here are around 170) and strike a nice balance between affordability, quality, and aesthetics.
-Because of my long term enthusiasm, they offer Interior Medicine readers the discount code IMBUNDLE for 15% off bedding bundles.
-Or, you can mix and match colors by buying separates.
+I've used and loved Magic Linen sheets and pillowcases for years!
+They're special because they use a heavier weight of linen at 190gsm (others listed here are around 170gsm), striking a nice balance between affordability, quality, and aesthetics.
+OEKO TEX certified for safety.
+Because of my long-term enthusiasm, they offer Interior Medicine readers the discount code IMBUNDLE for 15% off bedding bundles, or you can mix and match colors by buying separates.

-I stocked up on Piglet in Bed sheets during a recent sale, and I’m so glad I did— they are the softest linen sheets I’ve tried so far.
-They also have cotton-linen blends, and they’re unique for having so many fun olde tyme farmhouse-feeling patterns in bold colors.
-All are OEKO TEX certified!
-I bought a pajama set from them, too.
+I stocked up on Piglet in Bed sheets during a recent sale, and I'm so glad I did—they are the softest linen sheets I've tried so far.
+OEKO TEX certified and unique for having fun, olde-tyme farmhouse-feeling patterns in bold colors.
+They also have cotton-linen blends if you want to ease into linen.
+I bought a pajama set from them, too, because the fabric is so good.

 Non-Toxic TENCEL Bedding

-These eucalyptus sheets are super breathable and smooth.
-They’re great for summer or if you’re a hot sleeper, and have OEKO TEX class 1 certification, ensuring they’re free of harmful chemicals and healthier than your average TENCEL sheets.
-They consistently get high ratings, too.
+These eucalyptus TENCEL sheets are super breathable, smooth, and much better for the environment than bamboo sheets (read more in the FAQ below).
+Perfect for summer or hot sleepers.
+OEKO TEX Class 1 certified, ensuring they're free of harmful chemicals and healthier than average TENCEL sheets.
+Consistently high ratings for cooling and comfort.

 Organic Silk Sheets

 LilySilk is one of the very few GOTS certified organic silk sheet brands available.
-Silk is always an investment, and the GOTS certification ensures you get the healthiest version.
-Black silk sheets, pink silk sheets, silk sheet sets, pillowcases and more.
+Silk is always an investment, and the GOTS certification ensures you get the healthiest, most luxurious version—free from harmful dyes and chemical treatments.
+Available in multiple colors and styles including black silk sheets, pink silk sheets, silk sheet sets, and pillowcases.

 More Healthy Design For You